Germany Tips: The Important and the Unusual

 In recent years, the number of expats living in Germany has reached record highs.
 The multicultural environment, clubbing scene, wonderful food, and cheap rents are just some of the reasons why the country is proving popular.
 In addition, Germany has a workforce shortage.
 Industries from healthcare, to engineering to technology and start ups are all hiring, increasingly from abroad.

 In other words, there’s never been a better time to live and work in Germany!
 Luckily for you, Lingoda have created a specialised ‘Move to Germany’ language pack to help you make the move.
 The course comprises 30, one hour, lessons.
 Each class is taught by our native speaking, highly qualified teachers.
-You can also taek advanatge of our free 7 day trial offer, where you will receive 3 free German group classes.

 You will learn both the basics of the German language and the most important practical and cultural information that you will need when you first arrive in Germany.
 Every lesson has a specific topic with hints and tips about what to do when you first arrive, to information about renting, contracts, travelling, working and taxes.

 We asked the Lingoda team about their experiences when first moving to Germany – here are their experiences and advice, including some unusual hints and tips.